How it works · 9 min read

 It self-updates.
 A paired ChannelOS screen quietly polls for new builds and reloads itself when one ships, with a loop-guard so it never gets stuck — and an operator can force a remote reload from the board at any time.
 There’s no application package to re-sign, re-sideload or version-pin.

-This is the quiet advantage of the TV-first model.
-With an Android player you eventually owe every box an APK update, a security patch, or a re-provision.
+With an Android player you eventually owe every box an APK update, a security patch or a re-provision.
 A browser page has none of that surface: what’s on the screen is derived from the show and the channel schedule in real time, so an edit reaches the screen instantly with nothing to deploy.

 Why it matters: the maintenance you’d normally owe a fleet of Android boxes — patching, re-signing, re-imaging — simply doesn’t exist when the player is a self-refreshing web page.